The "Big Tree"

 Welcome to my home.

 I am a live oak tree and I am very old.
 I have seen spring return more than a thousand times.
 I can remember hundreds of hurricanes, most I'd rather forget, but I withstood.
 There was a big fire once.
-I have fires.
+I hate fires.

 Around me are my offspring.
 We are an old-dune woodland community.
 We provide shelter and acorns for squirrels, jays, raccoons, bobwhite, deer, javelina, and most other members of our community.